plum-umd/symphony-lang/autotools.md

 3. Running the build system.

-You should skip the first step if you're working with a distribution archive, which you would have acquired by downloading and extracting an archive file whose name looks like `psl-<VERSION>.tar.gz`.
+You should skip the first step if you're working with a distribution archive, which you would have acquired by downloading an archive file whose name looks like `psl-A.B.C.D.tar.gz`.
-Otherwise, you're working with the Git repository, which you must have acquired by running `git clone` (or equivalent).
+Otherwise, you should be working with the Git repository, which you would have acquired by running a command like `git clone`.
 In this case, you cannot skip the first step.

+**IMPORTANT:**
+If you downloaded an archive file using a download button on a Git repository manager like GitLab or GitHub, then it's probably not the right thing.
+These download buttons typically yield source archives, which are only snapshots of the Git repository.
+You cannot build and install PSL from a source archive.
+Please download a distribution archive or clone the Git repository instead.

 Distribution archives are typically used by people who are only interested in building and installing PSL to use it to develop PSL